mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 the `PUT /transactionRequests/<ID>/error` resource described in [Section 6.4.5.1](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#6451-put-transactionrequestsiderror) of Ref.
 1 above.

 #### 3.1.8 `/thirdPartyRequests/verifications`

-The `/thirdPartyRequests/verifications` resource is used by a Payer DFSP to verify that an authorization response received from a PISP was signed using the correct key, in cases where the authentication service to be used is implemented by the switch and not internally by the DFSP.
-The DFSP sends the original challenge and the signed response to the authentication service, together with the consent ID to be used for the verification.
+The `/thirdPartyRequests/verifications` resource is used by a Payer DFSP to verify that an authorization response received from a PISP was signed using the correct private key, in cases where the authentication service to be used is implemented by the switch and not internally by the DFSP.
+The DFSP sends the original challenge and the signed response to the authentication service, together with the `consentId` to be used for the verification.
 The authentication service compares the response with the result of signing the challenge with the private key associated with the `consentId`, and, if the two match, it returns a positive result.
 Otherwise, it returns an error.